How does the treatment work?

 How many treatments are necessary?

 Typically 3 to 5 treatments are needed for maximum results, though small lesions may clear in just a single session.
 Repeat treatments are spaced every 4 to 6 weeks.
-Consultation Procedure Prior to treatment you must first undergo a consultation where details about your medical history are obtained in order to confirm suitability.
+A consultation is required before treatment where details about your medical history are obtained in order to confirm suitability.
 Before proceeding you will be asked to sign a consent form and undergo a test patch.
 This is costed at £25.